fallons/postal-chess-01/README.md

 # but making that better will need some fundemental restructuring
 # which is probably not a good use of time.

-# This was project was a way to learn this platform and it has been a great learing experience
+# This was project was a way to learn this platform and it has been a great learning experience

 # SF 08/03/2023